Jospaul/jmeter-ai/README.md

 ## ✨ Features

-- Chat with AI directly within JMeter using either Claude or OpenAI models
+- Chat with AI directly within JMeter using either AWS Bedrock Claude or OpenAI models
 - Get suggestions for JMeter elements based on your needs
 - Ask questions about JMeter functionality and best practices
 - Command intellisense with auto-completion for special commands in the chat input box